 “I’m not letting life pass me by in translation.”

-Then you’ve got something solid to stand on.
+Then you’ve got something solid to stand on — a reason that turns motivation into momentum.

 So what’s your reason?